Benign prostatic hyperplasia: Laboratory investigations

 Urinalysis is typically performed when LUTS are present and BPH is suspected to evaluate for signs of a urinary tract infection, glucose in the urine (suggestive of diabetes), or protein in the urine (suggestive of kidney disease).
-Bloodwork including kidney function tests and prostate specific antigen (PSA) are often ordered to evaluate for kidney damage and prostate cancer, respectively.
+Bloodwork including kidney function tests and prostate-specific antigen (PSA) are often ordered to evaluate for kidney damage and prostate cancer, respectively.
 However, checking blood PSA levels for prostate cancer screening is controversial and not necessarily indicated in every evaluation for BPH.
 Benign prostatic hyperplasia and prostate cancer are both capable of increasing blood PSA levels and PSA elevation is unable to differentiate these two conditions well.
 If PSA levels are checked and are high, then further investigation is warranted.
 Measures including PSA density, free PSA, rectal examination, and transrectal ultrasonography may help determine whether a PSA increase is due to BPH or prostate cancer.

 Imaging and other investigations

 Uroflowmetry is done to measure the rate of urine flow and total volume of urine voided when the subject is urinating.

 Abdominal ultrasound examination of the prostate and kidneys is often performed to rule out hydronephrosis and hydroureter.
-Incidentally, cysts, tumours, and stones may be found on ultrasound.
+Incidentally, cysts, tumors, and stones may be found on ultrasound.
 Post-void residual volume of more than 100 ml may indicate significant obstruction.
 Prostate size of 30 cc or more indicates enlargement of the prostate.

 Prostatic calcification can be detected through transrectal ultrasound (TRUS).
 Calcification is due to solidification of prostatic secretions or calcified corpora amylacea (hyaline masses on the prostate gland).
 Calcification is also found in a variety of other conditions such as prostatitis, chronic pelvic pain syndrome, and prostate cancer.
 For those with elevated levels of PSA, TRUS guided biopsy is performed to take a sample of the prostate for investigation.
 Although MRI is more accurate than TRUS in determining prostate volume, TRUS is less expensive and almost as accurate as MRI.
 Therefore, TRUS is still preferred to measure prostate volume.

 Differential diagnosis

 Medical conditions

-The differential diagnosis for LUTS is broad and includes various medical conditions, neurologic disorders, and other diseases of the bladder, urethra, and prostate such as bladder cancer, urinary tract infection, urethral stricture, urethral calculi (stones), chronic prostatitis, and prostate cancer.
+The differential diagnosis for LUTS is broad and includes various medical conditions, neurological disorders, and other diseases of the bladder, urethra, and prostate such as bladder cancer, urinary tract infection, urethral stricture, urethral calculi (stones), chronic prostatitis, and prostate cancer.
 Neurogenic bladder can cause urinary retention and cause symptoms similar to those of BPH.
 This may occur as a result of uncoordinated contraction of the bladder muscle or impairment in the timing of bladder muscle contraction and urethral sphincter relaxation.
 Notable causes of neurogenic bladder include disorders of the central nervous system such as Parkinson's disease, multiple sclerosis, and spinal cord injuries as well as disorders of the peripheral nervous system such as diabetes mellitus, vitamin B12 deficiency, and alcohol-induced nerve damage.
 Individuals affected by heart failure often experience nighttime awakenings to urinate due to redistribution of fluid accumulated in swollen legs.